parente/tott/doc/index.rst

 When
 ====

-We're planning to have our meet-ups most Fridays in the Spring 2014 starting at 3 PM.
-Try to arrive at the start of the session to catch the introductory materials and jump on the exercises at the same time as your peers.
-We'll have the room until 5 PM and you're welcome to stay for that long, but you can feel free to leave any time before then.
+We'll meet on most Fridays in the Spring 2014 semester starting at 3 PM.
+Try to arrive at the start of the session to catch the session introduction and start on the exercises at the same time as your peers.
+We'll have the room until 5 PM.
+You're welcome to stay for that long or leave any time before then.

 Where
 =====